Allowable Expenses

 * Salaries of administrative and clerical staff may be charged directly only if all of the following conditions are met:

-1. They are integral to the project or activity;
+1. They are integral to the award or activity;

-2. Individuals involved can be specifically identified with the project or activity;
+2. Individuals involved can be specifically identified with the award or activity;

 3. Such costs are explicitly included in the budget or have the prior written approval of the Federal awarding agency; and

-The following expense types are typically allowable as a direct charge to a sponsored project (2 CFR Part 200.453):
+The following expense types are typically allowable as a direct charge to a sponsored award (2 CFR Part 200.453):

-Certain allowable non-sponsored expenses may be unallowable for purposes of the F&A Cost study.
+Certain non-sponsored expenses may be unallowable for inclusion in the F&A Cost reimbursement rate, which is applied to eligible direct expenses on sponsored funds.
 Examples include fines/penalties, commencement expenses, and fund-raising activities.
-Unique project numbers are used to identify unallowable activities.
+Unique ledger account or worktags are used to identify unallowable activities.

 Georgia Tech authorizes the principal investigator (PI) and the properly authorized unit designee (financial manager and staff) to have primary responsibility for the management of sponsored agreement funds.
-The actions of these authorized individuals are documented using manual/electronic signatures and/or a system password.
-It is the responsibility of PIs, unit heads and staff delegated signature authority by unit heads to ensure that only allowable charges are posted as direct expenses to sponsored projects.
-Unit financial managers are in the most knowledgeable position with up-to-date information regarding the status of their respective sponsored projects.
-As such, local management’s signature approval of a financial transaction indicates:
+It is the responsibility of PIs, unit heads and staff delegated signature authority by unit heads to ensure that only allowable charges are posted as direct expenses to sponsored awards.
+Unit financial managers have the most up-to-date information regarding compliance with allowable expenses on sponsored awards.
+As noted earlier, units are also responsible for covering unallowable expenses that cannot be charged either directly or indirectly to sponsored funds.
+Local management’s approval of a financial transaction indicates:

-• Goods or services are directly related to the project scope
+• Goods or services are directly related to the award scope

-• Charges are allowable according to the approved project budget
+• Charges are allowable according to the approved award budget

-• Charges have been incurred within the project time period
+• Charges have been incurred within the award time period

-• Charges have been incurred in accordance with GIT financial and accounting policies and procedures
+• Charges have been incurred in accordance with Georgia Tech financial and accounting policies and procedures

 • Charges have been incurred in accordance with Terms and Conditions of the sponsored agreement

-• Funds are available in the designated projects
+• Funds are available in the designated awards

 Policy History